MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/resources/index.md

 1. In DevTools, on the main toolbar, select the **Network** tab.
 If that tab isn't visible, click the **More tabs** (![the More tabs button](../media/more-tabs-icon-light-theme.png)) button, or else the **More Tools** (![More Tools icon](../media/more-tools-icon-light-theme.png)) button.

-1. Press `Ctrl`+`R` to refresh the page.
+1. Press **Ctrl+R** to refresh the page.
 The received resource files that make up the webpage are now added as rows in the **Network** tab.
 The **demo-to-do/** folder row represents the HTML page - in this case, [index.html](https://github.com/MicrosoftEdge/Demos/tree/main/demo-to-do).

 1. In DevTools, click the **Sources** tab.